nevrome/mobest/README.md

 ### Spatiotemporal interpolation

-The spatiotemporal interpolation workflow consists of the creation of a list of models and then running each element in this list.
-The direct interpolation function `mobest:::interpolate` has a minimal interface and is therefore kept internal.
+The spatiotemporal interpolation workflow consists of the creation of a list of models and then subsequently running each element in this list to construct different ancestry fields.
+The actual interpolation is done in a function `mobest:::interpolate`, which has a minimal interface and is therefore kept internal.

-`mobest::create_model_grid` creates an object of class `mobest_modelgrid` which holds all permutations of input elements.
+`mobest::create_model_grid` creates an object of class `mobest_modelgrid` which holds all permutations of the field-defining input objects.
 Each row equals one complete model definition with all parameters and input data fully defined.

 ``` r
 library(magrittr)